zentala/framed-icon-generator/README.md

 ## ✨ Guidelines and Future Development

 * **Not Covered Edge Cases:** Overwriting previously generated icons without a prompt in batch mode is not necessary.
 It unnecessarily consumes resources even though the description would not change.
-* **More Tips:** For splitting words in English, I recommend using [https://www.hyphenation24.com/](https://www.hyphenation24.com/).
+* **For splitting words in English:** I recommend using [https://www.hyphenation24.com/](https://www.hyphenation24.com/).
 This tool is handy for manually breaking words, which can be very useful.